-Subsequently, applying the additive LMDI decomposition technique to the Equation 15, we can derive the contributions the the mentioned factors to the change in the energy-related CO2 emissions of the agricultural sector from t = 0 to t = T by using Equation 16.25
+Subsequently, applying the additive LMDI decomposition technique to Eq.
+15, we can derive the contributions the mentioned factors to the change in the energy-related CO_2 emissions of the agricultural sector from t = 0 to t = T by using Eq.
+16.24